Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 ~~~

+### Nondeterministic variants

+Applications that do not need a deterministic interface MAY choose
+to instead implement `ARKG-Derive-Seed`, `KEM-Derive-Key-Pair` and `BL-Derive-Key-Pair`
+as nondeterministic procedures omitting their respective `ikm` parameter
+and sampling random entropy internally;
+this choice does not affect interoperability.

 ## The function ARKG-Derive-Public-Key

 This function is performed by the subordinate party, which holds the ARKG public seed `pk = (pk_kem, pk_bl)`.